 Rev Dave Rogers became our seventh pastor from 1995 until 1999.

-In January 2001, Rev. Glenn T. Jago became our pastor and we anticipate that God will do great and mighty things through this church for His glory in coming days.
+In January 2001, Dr. Glenn T. Jago became our pastor.
+God is doing great and mighty things through this church for His glory.

 Here is a detailed history of Church of the Open Door 1936-2018 (18 pages):COD History Booklet 2018